viniciusCornieri/bootcamp-rocketseat/goBarber/backend/class_annotations.md

     yarn add class-transformer

 Class transformer will help us to manipulate and transform the data from an entity, e.g., hiding the password or building the user avatar url.

+## 15. Email service for production

+There are several options, one of the recommendations is the Amazon SES.
+For use amazon ses we will need a domain, e.g. [google domains](https://domains.google.com/registrar), and an email account that can be provided on several places like, [zoho](https://www.zoho.com/pt-br/mail/?src=zoho-home&ireft=ohome), and Gmail.